RohitMacherla3/human-emotion-detection/README.md

 ### Objective
 The project aims to detect various human emotions like "angry", "happy", and "sad" based on image data.
-It utilizes custom convolutional neural networks as a baseline model and incorporates the modern CNNs like ResNet and EfficientNet while also exploring the Transformer models in Vision to get the optimal results.
+It utilizes custom convolutional neural networks as a baseline model and incorporates modern CNNs like ResNet and EfficientNet while also exploring the Transformer models in Vision to get the optimal results.

 ### Dataset

-The dataset is obtained from Kaggle - https://www.kaggle.com/datasets/muhammadhananasghar/human-emotions-datasethes It has train and test datasets seperated both containing 3 classes - 'angry', 'happy', and 'sad'
+The dataset is obtained from Kaggle - https://www.kaggle.com/datasets/muhammadhananasghar/human-emotions-datasethes It has train and test datasets separated both containing 3 classes - 'angry', 'happy', and 'sad'

 Train data has about 6799 files and the train data has 2278 files.